-Article 11 Extra exam or other format of exam
+Extra exam or other format of exam

 In special cases, the Board of Examiners may decide to grant a student a different test format of exam and/or an extra exam opportunity in addition to the regular exam and re-sit.
 This decision will only be taken if it is based on exceptional demonstrable personal circumstances of a student, which would cause disproportionate study delay.
-Special personal circumstances that can be considered are:
+Special personal circumstances of the student in question that can be considered are: